Raleigh Criminal Defense Lawyer

 FAQs

-Q: What Makes the Ideal Criminal Defense Lawyer?
+What Makes the Ideal Criminal Defense Lawyer?

-A: The difference between a felony and a misdemeanor in North Carolina is that felonies are much more serious.
+The difference between a felony and a misdemeanor in Raleigh is that felonies are much more serious.
 They result in more severe sentencing.
 For instance, defendants convicted of a felony could spend more time in jail and pay more in fines.
 Some of their rights could also be taken away.
 Misdemeanors typically involve less jail time and, oftentimes, those convicted won’t have to go to jail at all.
 Certain crimes may be charged differently, depending on the specifics.

-Q: What Is the Purpose of a Criminal Defense Lawyer?
+What Is the Purpose of a Criminal Defense Lawyer?

 Raleigh Practice Areas